nasa-gibs/worldview/doc/branding.md

 To add a logo, replace `options/common/brand/images/wv-logo.png` with an image that is 247x45 pixels.

 To create an "About" page, edit `options/common/brand/pages/about.md`.
-You can also create other pages by creating other Markdown files in this directory.
+Add other Markdown files in this directory to add more pages.

 ## Rebuilding

-After making changes to a custom configuration, you'll need to run `npm run build` again to rebuild the app.
+After making changes to a custom configuration, run `npm run build` again to rebuild the app.